-If we are concerned about domestic abuse we will contact The Integrated Front Door.
+If we are concerned about domestic abuse, we will take action.
+This could be contacting support services such as Endeavour, Fortalice, the Police or the Integrated Front Door.
 An Early Help assessment will be completed in cases with no social care involvement.